Tune applications and databases for performance in Azure SQL Database and Azure SQL Managed Instance

 You can examine sys.resource_stats to determine whether the resource for a test uses more or fewer resources than another test.
 When you compare data, separate the timing of tests so that they are not in the same 5-minute window in the sys.resource_stats view.
 The goal of the exercise is to minimize the total amount of resources used, and not to minimize the peak resources.
 Generally, optimizing a piece of code for latency also reduces resource consumption.
 Make sure that the changes you make to an application are necessary, and that the changes don't negatively affect the customer experience for someone who might be using query hints in the application.

 If a workload has a set of repeating queries, often it makes sense to capture and validate the optimality of your plan choices because it drives the minimum resource size unit required to host the database.
-After you validate it, occasionally reexamine the plans to help you make sure that they have not degraded.
+After you validate it, occasionally reexamine the plans to help you make sure that they haven't degraded.
 You can learn more about query hints (Transact-SQL).

 Very large database architectures